javiercejudo/modelico/docs/advanced/reviving_polymorphic_json.md

 // => {"collectionType":"List","collection":[1,2,3,4,3]}
 ```

-## Example 2: revive based purely on the shape of the values
+## Example 2: revive based on the shape of the value

 First, it is worth mentioning this is not always possible, as the shape of the
 JSON representation might be ambiguous (see example in